MolSSI/QCFractal/docs/source/fractal-results.rst

 Results
 ========

-Results are a single quantum chemistry method evaluation including energy, gradient, Hessian, and property evaluations.
+A result is a single quantum chemistry method evaluation, which might be an energy, an analytic gradient or Hessian, or a property evaluation.
 Collections of evaluations such as finite-difference gradients, complete basis set extrapolation, or geometry optimizations belong under the "Procedures" heading.